fbpx

 Share:

 It was an inauspicious beginning to a love story.
 John and Abigail met in the parlor of Pastor Smith’s home in Weymouth, MA.
-John was 24 and Abigail 15.
+John was twenty-four and Abigail was fifteen.
 Abigail’s mom regarded John as a country lawyer who lacked appropriate manners.
 John’s assessment of Abigail and her sisters was equally harsh.
 They were “not fond, not frank, not candid.”
 Yet John continued to visit the Smith home where Abigail lived, and their opinions of each other changed.
 They married three years later in the same parlor and rode off together on a horse to their new home.
-John and Abigail Adams (1744-1818) were inseparable in spirit, even though they spent considerable time apart in the cause of the American Revolution.
-They wrote letters–1160 of which are preserved for us to read.
-When John Adams was elected president, Abigail functioned as his trusted advisor and confidante.
-People called her Mrs. President.
-She was not only the wife of America’s second president, but was also mother to America’s sixth president, John Quincy Adams.
-Their letters display a loving, caring relationship.
-John often addressed Abigail with the salutation “Miss Adorable.”
-Two favorite quotes from Abigail’s letters: “If particular care and attention is not paid to the Ladies, we are determined to foment a rebellion” and “Do not put unlimited power into the hands of the husbands.
-Remember, all men would be tyrants if they could.”
-Kaboom!
-She included a prayer in one of her letters about John’s election as president:

-And now, O Lord my God, you have made your servant ruler over the people, give him an understanding heart, that he may know how to go out and come in before this great people, that he may discern between good and bad, for who is able to judge so great a people?…My thoughts, and my meditations are with you, though personally absent, and my petitions to Heaven are the things that make for peace, may not be hidden from your eyes.
+And now, O Lord my God, you have made your servant ruler over the people, give him an understanding heart, that he may know how to go out and come in before this great people, that he may discern between good and bad, for who is able to judge so great a people?…My thoughts, and my meditations are with you, though personally absent, and my petitions to heaven are the things that make for peace, may not be hidden from your eyes.
 My feelings are not those of pride, or ostentation upon the occasion.
 They are solemnized by a sense of the obligations, the important trusts and numerous duties connected with it, that you may be enabled to discharge them with honor to yourself, with justice and impartiality to your country, and with satisfaction to this great people.
 The daily prayer of your A. Adams.

 Rev. Dr. Peter James served 42 years as the senior of Vienna Presbyterian Church in Vienna, VA — 21 years in the 20th century and 21 years in the 21st century.
 He retired in 2021 and now serves as Pastor-in-Residence at Gordon-Conwell Theological Seminary.